-An introduction to our new series: Sustainability
+An introduction to our new sustainability series: On Second Thought

 We live in a world where consumerism has seeped into the crevices of society where wholeness is to be pursued.
 Credit cards are swiped, plastic is used, and the environment both globally and personally are left to pay a price hidden beneath the waste of our own negligence and suppressed under the feelings of acceptance.